Air Pegasus: History

 Air Pegasus took delivery of its first ATR 72 aircraft in September 2014.
 It received its Air Operators Permit (AOP) on 24 March 2015 and subsequently commenced operations from 12 April 2015 with its inaugural flight from Bangalore to Hubli.

 The airline suspended operations on 27 July 2016, claiming the suspension was temporary and due to technical issues.
 However, the problems were later revealed to be financial in nature.
 Aircraft lessors approached the Indian Directorate General of Civil Aviation (DGCA) to deregister their three aircraft leased to Air Pegasus after the airline defaulted on rental payment.
 Air Pegasus agreed to pay back 50% of its dues to the lessors and said it would pay the remaining in instalments once flights resume.

 Air Pegasus' deal with the lessors collapsed, and the DGCA deregistered the airline's entire fleet in October 2016.
 At the end of the month, however, Air Pegasus managing director Shyson Thomas stated that he was working to obtain an ATR 72 and to resume flights by 15 November.

 On 5 October 2016, DGCA issued a show cause notice to Air Pegasus, asking why its AOP should not be suspended for its failure to carry out operations.
 The regulator had given 15 days for the regional carrier to respond to its notice.
 As the carrier failed to give assurance on resumption of its operation, DGCA suspended their flying licence on 22 November 2016.

 In early 2017, Air Pegasus attempted to work with another airline that had not yet begun operations, FlyEasy; the latter company would buy a 74% stake in Air Pegasus.
 However, Air Pegasus did not receive the appropriate funds, and the deal collapsed.
 Towards the end of the year, Thomas announced that Air Pegasus had entered into cooperation with Dawn Aviation, which would take a 60% stake in the airline.
 He also stated that the company's previous debts were close to being settled.
-Thomas expected to resume flights in the first quarter of 2018 using leased ATR 72-500s.
+Thomas expected to resume flights in the first quarter of 2018 using leased ATR 72-500s, however both Dawn Aviation and Air Pegasus have dissolved as of 2022 and 2023 respectively.